How Much House Can I Afford?

 In addition to the cost of your down payment and any private mortgage insurance, you’ll also need to consider homeowners insurance, taxes and closing costs:

 - Your homeowners insurance amount depends on where you live, your neighborhood and the type of home you buy.
 Homeowners insurance calculations also consider the value of your property, potential rebuild costs and the value of your at-risk assets.
 It’s best to call an insurance agent to get an idea of what your homeowners insurance amount could be.
-The Rocket Mortgage® by Quicken Loans® Home Loan Experts can also discuss your specific case when looking into home insurance prices for your area.

 - If you own property, you pay property taxes, which amount to your property’s assessed value multiplied by the local tax rate.
 You can ask your local tax assessor for more information.

-Buying An Affordable Home
+3 Tips For Buying An Affordable Home

 Suppose you qualify for a large home loan.
 Does that mean you need to borrow the entire amount your lender is willing to loan you?
 Of course not.